daremat/es6-epf/README.md

 }
 ```

-Before deleting all css files we gonna add one sass file which will contain our palette color.
+Before deleting all css files we gonna add one sass file which will contains our color palette.
 `./src/app/style/_colors.scss`
 ``` sass
 /* https://flatuicolors.com/palette/defo */